Pachydactylus: Behavior

 All observed species of Pachydactylus are strictly nocturnal.

 Habitat of Pachydactylus geckos

 Pachydactylus species live in a diverse range of habitats across Southern Africa.
 Habitat varies by species, with some species preferring generalist habitats, human dwellings, rock-dwellings, and sand dwellings.
 Habitat preference typically varies by body size and retention of toe pads, which varies across the genus.
 The body size of Pachydactylus geckos has been shown to correlate with their habitat range.

 Diet

 Lizards of the genus Pachydactylus feed mainly on arthropods, but have been observed eating small vertebrates.

 Geographic range

 The geographic range of the genus Pachydactylus is centered on Southern Africa, with some species reaching East Africa, the northernmost limit of their distribution.
-In South Africa's rugged Richtersveld region, Pachydactylus geckos comprised 13 of 18 all gecko species surveyed.
+In South Africa's rugged Richtersveld region, Pachydactylus geckos comprised 13 of the 18 gecko species surveyed.

 Species

 There are 58 species that are recognized as being valid: